SECRETARY’S ADVISORY COMMITTEE ON HUMAN RESEARCH PROTECTIONS

-The Committee shall also have seven non-voting ex-officio members: the Director, Agency for Healthcare Research and Quality; Director, Centers for Disease Control and Prevention; Commissioner, Food and Drug Administration; Administrator, Health Resources Administration; Director, Indian Health Service; Director, Office of Civil Rights; and Director, National Institutes of Health; or their designees.
+The Committee shall also have eight non-voting ex-officio members: the Director, Agency for Healthcare Research and Quality; Director, Centers for Disease Control and Prevention; Commissioner, Food and Drug Administration; Administrator, Health Resources Administration; Director, Indian Health Service; Director, Office of Civil Rights; Director, National Institutes of Health; and Director, Office of the National Coordinator for Health Information Technology; or their designees.

 The voting Committee members shall be appointed to serve for overlapping terms of up to four years.
 Any member appointed to fill a vacancy for an unexpired term shall be appointed for the remainder of that term.
 A member may serve no more than 180 days after the expiration of the member’s term if a successor has not taken office.

 In carrying out its function, the Committee may establish subcommittees composed of members of the parent committee and seek advice from non-member special consultants, with the approval of the Secretary or designee.
 The advice of a subcommittee shall be reported to the parent committee.
 The Committee will discuss their findings at a public meeting, at which time the full committee will determine the appropriate action to be taken.

 The Department Committee Management Officer will be notified upon establishment of each subcommittee and will be provided information regarding name of the subcommittee, function, membership, and estimated frequency of meetings.